EU Commission freezes airline carbon emissions law

 "The implied threat of an automatic snapback in a year's time means that the EU will still be seen by some as negotiating with a gun on the table," Herdman said in a statement.

 Environment campaigners said the European Union was giving up too much, too soon.
-But they said opponents could no longer blame the European Union for any lack of progress at the U.N.'s International Civil Aviation Organization (ICAO), which is seeking an alternative global deal.
+But they said opponents could no longer blame the European Union for any lack of progress at the U.N.'s International Civil Aviation Organization ICAO.L, which is seeking an alternative global deal.

-"The Commission, with today's decision, has moved further than necessary, given the little progress made so far at ICAO level," said Bill Hemmings, program manager at campaign group T&E. "There is no excuse for inaction left."
+"The Commission, with today's decision, has moved further than necessary, given the little progress made so far at ICAO level," said Bill Hemmings, programme manager at campaign group T&E. "There is no excuse for inaction left."

 Herdman also said the ICAO was the right forum for a global agreement.
 "The alternative would be disastrous -- a patchwork of overlapping national schemes and punitive taxes."